Sailor Jupiter: Sailor Jupiter

-Makoto's Soldier identity is Sailor Jupiter.
+Makoto's Sailor Guardian identity is Sailor Jupiter.
 She wears a sailor suit colored in green and pink, with rose-shaped earrings in green, laced-up boots with height just above the ankles.
 In the manga and live-action series she has a belt carrying a small ball of potpourri.
-She is given specific titles throughout the various series, including "Soldier of Protection", "Herculean Jupiter", "Soldier of Thunder and Courage", and "Soldier of Caring".
+She is given specific titles throughout the various series, including "Guardian of Protection", "Herculean Jupiter", "Guardian of Thunder and Courage", and "Guardian of Caring".
 Her personality is no different from when she is a civilian, although certain powers are unavailable to her in that form.

 In Japanese, the name for the planet Jupiter is Mokusei (木星), the first kanji meaning 'wood' and the second indicating a celestial object.
 Although the Roman planet-name is used, Sailor Jupiter's dominant element is wood due to this aspect of Japanese mythology.
 Unusually, most of her attacks are based on her secondary power, lightning, which is in reference to the Roman god Jupiter.
-She is by far the most skilled of the Sailor Soldiers, able to lift a full-grown man above her head, even while ice skating or to stop a stone pillar from falling.
+She is by far the most skilled of the Sailor Guardians, able to lift a full-grown man above her head, even while ice skating or to stop a stone pillar from falling.
 In the early manga, she always has a short antenna coming from her tiara, which serves as a lightning rod; eventually this takes on the same role as in the anime, and extends upward only when she summons lightning.
 It does not appear in the live-action series.

-Sailor Jupiter gains additional special abilities and powers, and at key points her Sailor Soldier uniform changes to reflect this.
-The first change takes place in Act 37 of the manga, when she obtains the Jupiter Crystal and her outfit becomes similar to that of Super Sailor Moon.
+Sailor Jupiter gains additional special abilities and powers, and at key points her Sailor Guardian uniform changes to reflect this.
+The first change takes place in Act 42 of the manga, when she obtains the Jupiter Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event is divided between Episodes 143 and 154 of the anime, and she is given the name Super Sailor Jupiter.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 49 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Jupiter".